lsuocean/KPPDNN_in_HYCOM/README.md

-# HYCOM_DNN
+# HYCOM_KPPDNN

 ## Description
-HYCOM_DNN is an extension of the HYCOM ocean model that integrates a deep neural network (DNN) into the KPP vertical mixing scheme.
+HYCOM_KPPDNN is an extension of the HYCOM ocean model that integrates a deep neural network (DNN) into the KPP vertical mixing scheme.

 ## Details
 The source code is developed based on the original HYCOM repository: